 The teaching of outdoor learning is outstanding, where children and students develop a range of skills in outside learning environment like the the local city farm, forest school Shadwell , and generally outdoor .
 (85% of pupils enjoy most lessons in forest school and on the city farm see eyfs outdoor learning log)

-High quality teaching in PSHE results in pupils understanding and making healthy choices, in which much of the ECM agenda is embedded.
+High quality teaching in PSHE results in pupils understanding and making healthy choices, in which much of the work relating to mental health and well being is embedded.
 The expanded SRE provision empower children choose healthy and safe life styles.
 Increasingly students are encouraged to support others for the benefit of other children and extensive involvement with the local community.
 See l-m file pshe tracking file protected characteristic planning

-(See lunchtime clubs timetable, community visitors including Police, Fire service, School nurse, Dentist, Sports clubs) (90% of pupils attend a weekly club, 82% of pupils enjoy their school dinners)
+(See lunchtime clubs timetable, community visitors including Police, Fire service, School nurse, Dentist, Sports clubs) (30% of pupils attend a weekly club, 82% of pupils enjoy their school dinners)

 The teaching of English is good to outstanding, providing opportunities for children and students to develop skills in a range of settings and environments.
-Accurate assessments allow for the future development of learning and reading and writing are evident within all subjects across the day (see lesson observations and scrutiny reports
+Accurate assessments allow for the future development of learning and reading and writing are evident within all subjects across the day

+Writing is ( shahada)

+Reading is

+Phonics teaching is

+(2018-2019 data ) 2019- 2020 spring data

+(see lesson observations and scrutiny reports

-The preparation for the next steps of children and students lives is well though out and integrated into the curriculum.
+The preparation for secondary transition of children is planned well and integrated into upper ks2 PSHE.
 The school operate a flexible approach to class groups and movement throughout the school.
-For example, in four cases during 2014.2015, students were moved early to year 3 from year 2 and also year 6 from year 4 so their needs could be best met and challenged.
+For example, in 2 cases during 2018-19 students were moved early to Year 3 from year 2 and also year 6 from year 4 so their needs could be best met and challenged.
 All students benefit from extended internal transition, and children new to the school benefit from a detailed transition plan that includes all schools and families.
 In the case of preparation for next steps the students leaving will have spent reasonable periods of time at their new secondary schools before leaving in July.

 Teaching teams use assessment well to affect greater levels of progress from children.
 The school uses technology well to record outcomes in many different environments and collates the results well to inform where children and students have progressed.
-As a result the students all have a secure database for achievement and judgments on progress are accurate.
+As a result, the students all have a secure database for achievement and judgments on progress are accurate.
 The school uses an online database linked to variety of different curriculums demonstrating early steps into ‘life beyond levels’.
 The school has worked hard to secure string judgements and is currently further enhancing procedures around moderation (see external scrutiny reports from Local authority year 6 moderationThe outcomes of these assessments are well communicated with families so that they have up to date information about their child’s progress in school.
 (93% of families believe the school keeps them well informed about the progress of their child.)

 SECTION 3: PERSONAL DEVELOPMENT, BEHAVIOUR AND WELFARE